jzaccone/app-modernization-cicd-lab/README.md

 # IBM Client Developer Advocacy App Modernization Series

-## Lab - Migrating Legacy JEE apps to IBM Cloud Private - Part 2 Creating a CI/CD Pipeline for deployment to IBM Cloud Private using Jenkins
+## Lab - Migrating Legacy JEE apps to IBM Cloud Private

+### Part 2 Creating a CI/CD Pipeline for deployment to IBM Cloud Private using Jenkins

 ## Overview

 In this lab you will  be connecting a Git repository to a Continuous Integration/Continuous Deployment pipeline built with Jenkins on IBM Cloud Private.
-The app in the Git repo  is a modified version of the code for [Getting started tutorial for Liberty](https://console.bluemix.net/docs/runtimes/liberty/getting-started.html#getting-started-tutorial).

 ## Prerequisites